vduseev/opensearch-logger/README.md

 ## Configuration

-The `OpensearchHandler` constructor several parameters from the first table below to control name of the index, buffering, and some general behavior.
+The `OpenSearchHandler` constructor several parameters from the first table below to control name of the index, buffering, and some general behavior.
 None of this parameters are mandatory.

-All other keyword arguments are passed directly to the underlying Opensearch python client.
+All other keyword arguments are passed directly to the underlying OpenSearch python client.
 Full list of connection parameters can be found in [`opensearch-py`][opensearch-py] docs.
 At least one connection parameter **must** be provided, otherwise a `TypeError` will be thrown.